David-Way/david-way.github.io/content/blog/story-telling-in-design/story-telling-in-design.md

 ---
-title: Storytelling in design, an unpleasant learning experience
+title: Are we telling ourselves stories?
-description: Storytelling is how the human mind likes to consume and information
+description: Storytelling in design, an unpleasant learning experience.
 publish: true
 date: 2024-02-28
 tags: